Cray-HPE/docs-csm/operations/encryption/Overview.md

     }
     ```

-From this example, we can see that the goal is an `aescbc` cipher, the string corresponds to the name in the `/etc/cray/kubernetes/encryption/current.yaml` file on all control plane nodes after the `encryption.sh` script is ran.
+From this example we can see that the goal is an `aescbc` cipher.

+The `goal` string corresponds to the name in the `/etc/cray/kubernetes/encryption/current.yaml` file on all control plane nodes after the `encryption.sh` script is ran.
 We will only see a goal that all control plane nodes agree on.

 * (`ncn-mw#`) Command output after secrets are rewritten: